cboyd0319/job-private-scraper-filter/SECURITY.md

 ---

 **Remember: Security is a shared responsibility.
-We provide secure defaults, but users must follow security best practices for their environment.**
+This project provides secure defaults, but users must follow security best practices for their environment.**

 *Last updated: January 26, 2025*